Nikkei/fast-mia/docs/docs/how-to-use.md

 Omit the entire block if you evaluate the base model.
 When enabled, the adapter is transparently applied to all methods.

+**Note**: If you enable LoRA, there is a known prompt-logprob bug (https://discuss.vllm.ai/t/bug-wrong-lora-mapping-during-prompt-logprobs-computing/500/2).
+Setting `sampling_parameters.prompt_logprobs` currently raises an error, so methods like `loss` or `mink` cannot run.

 ### `data` Block

 | Field | Required | Default | Description |